Originally published on January 26, 2020. Updated and republished on September 29, 2023.

 - Peanut Oil

 Grape allergy is overall a rare condition and identifying trigger foods may be challenging.

 We recommend working with an Allergist, Registered Dietitian or Certified Leap Therapist to identify which foods are safest for you and which foods you should avoid.

-Like what you read?
-Sign up for our email Newsletter.
+Do you like what you read?
+Sign up for the Single Ingredient Groceries email newsletter.